BizleyLabTeam/Speaker_Grid/README.md

 ### Analysis

 ### calibrations
-Images and scripts used to map speaker positions to locations within videos
+Images and scripts used to map speaker positions to locations within videos, as well as correct images for fisheye distortion by camera.

 ### data
-data organized by subject and test session
+Data organized by subject and test session

 ### GoFerret Squid
 Data acquisition software written in Matlab.